yurnov/social-media-bot/README.md

 ### Instagram Stories and Reels credentials
 - To download Instagram stories and reels you need to create a cookies file `instagram_cookies.txt` in `bot` folder of your Docker image.
 - You can use the `instagram_cookies_example.txt` file as a reference from `src` folder of the repo.
+- Suggestion on how to get the file: easy export with [chrome extension](https://chromewebstore.google.com/detail/get-cookiestxt-locally/cclelndahbckbenkjhflpdbgdldlbecc)

 ## Access Control with Safe List
 The bot can use 'Safelist' to restrict access for users or groups.